Peterborough’s new $11-million Fire Station No. 2 officially opens on Marina Boulevard

 “That landmark was a hub for community activity for decades.
 Now, our new fire station will complement its legacy.
 Just as Northcrest brought people together for events and celebrations and memories, our station will be a beacon of safety and service for all.”

-Pictured at the official hose-uncoupling ceremony of Peterborough Fire Station No. 2 at 100 Marina Boulevard on October 31, 2024 are (left to right) former Peterborough mayor Diane Therrien, city councillor Joy Lachica, Mayor Jeff Leal, Peterborough Fire Services chief Chris Snetsinger, and councillors Andrew Beamer, Dave Haake, and Lesley Parnell.
+Pictured at the official hose-uncoupling ceremony of Peterborough Fire Station No. 2 at 100 Marina Boulevard on October 31, 2024 are (left to right) former Peterborough mayor Diane Therrien, city councillor Joy Lachica, Mayor Jeff Leal, Peterborough Fire Services chief Chris Snetsinger, and councillors Andrew Beamer, Dave Haacke, and Lesley Parnell.
 Also participating but not pictured are councillors Gary Baldwin and Kevin Duguay.
 (Photo: Paul Rellinger / kawarthaNOW)

-Pictured at the official hose-uncoupling ceremony of Peterborough Fire Station No. 2 at 100 Marina Boulevard on October 31, 2024 are (left to right) former Peterborough mayor Diane Therrien, city councillor Joy Lachica, Mayor Jeff Leal, Peterborough Fire Services chief Chris Snetsinger, and councillors Andrew Beamer, Dave Haake, and Lesley Parnell.
+Pictured at the official hose-uncoupling ceremony of Peterborough Fire Station No. 2 at 100 Marina Boulevard on October 31, 2024 are (left to right) former Peterborough mayor Diane Therrien, city councillor Joy Lachica, Mayor Jeff Leal, Peterborough Fire Services chief Chris Snetsinger, and councillors Andrew Beamer, Dave Haacke, and Lesley Parnell.
 Also participating but not pictured are councillors Gary Baldwin and Kevin Duguay.
 (Photo: Paul Rellinger / kawarthaNOW)

 Later, Chief Snetsinger told kawarthaNOW that while the new fire station “was a long time coming, we did it right.”
 That said, he admitted “it’s tough to say goodbye” to the former station.